 Colour printers are available for student use.
 The ECF printer quota also applies to these printers.
 Each page printed counts as two pages towards your quota.
 Header pages will not be printed.

-There are colour printers located in SF1013 and GB144.
+There are colour printers located in SF1013.

 Paper quotas are used to restrict the amount of free printing.
 Students are given a page allowance per term for the printers in the ECF labs based on their course load.